dmitriz/promises-spec/README.md

 The current proposal suggests no change to the existing functionality.
 In particular, no existing code using [any of the current `Promise` methods](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) will be affected.

-## Existing Terminology
+## Current Terminology

 1. "promise" is an object or function with a `then` method whose behavior conforms to this specification.
 1. "thenable" is an object or function that defines a `then` method.
+A "promise" is always a "thenable".
-1. "value" is any legal JavaScript value (including `undefined`, a thenable, or a promise).
+1. "value" is any legal JavaScript value (including `undefined`, null, a thenable, or a promise).
 1. "exception" is a value that is thrown using the `throw` statement.
 1. "reason" is a value that indicates why a promise was rejected.

+### Proposed Simplification.
+In this terminology a promise is not excluded from being a possible "value".
+However, the currently available methods do not make it possible to construct a promise with fulfilled value being another promise.
+This proposal aims to remove this restriction and thereby the number of cases and exceptions, making the spec simpler to read, test and use, and without compromising any existing functionality.

 ## Proposed new Terminology